mehedisam/RealTime-Chat-Application/README.md

 - **Real-time Messaging**: Instant sending and receiving of messages using AJAX and PHP.
 - **User Authentication**: User registration and login system for personalized chats.
-- **Chat Rooms**: Users can join predefined or custom chat rooms for group conversations.
-- **Private Messaging**: Users can send direct messages to others.
+- **Private Messaging**: Users can send direct messages to others live.
-- **Message Notifications**: Get notified of incoming messages without needing to refresh the page.
 - **Message History**: All chat history is saved and accessible.
 - **Responsive Design**: Works seamlessly across devices with mobile-friendly layout.